osmhpi/metalfs/docs/operator-manifest.rst

 *Optional* (default: ``false``).

 This is typically used to avoid costly parameter ingestion computations on each operator invocation.
-Instead, the processing phase is only trigged when the parameter values change, i.e. once per :cpp:class:`~metal::SnapPipelineRunner` invocation.
+Instead, the processing phase is only trigged when the parameter values change, i.e. once per :cpp:class:`~metal::PipelineRunner` invocation.
 See also: :ref:`Operator Parameters`.

 **options**:
 JSON object specifying configuration options for the operator to be provided at runtime.